usernamehaha/classic-clone/README.md

 # classic-clone
-## Requirtments：
+## Game rules：
-* Player can not move off screen
-* Vehicles cross the screen
-* Vehicle-player collisions happen logically (not too early or too late)
-* Vehicle-player collision resets the game
-* Something happens when player wins
+* Press up,down,left and right keys to control player,and can move only one grid at a time
+* If the player is bumped by the enemy,the player will back initial position
+* If the player isn't bumped by the enenmy and arrive at the river successfully,then the player is win
+* When the player is win, the page will pop up a victory prompt